aiddata/geo-hpc/README.md

 --------------------------------------------------
 --------------------------------------------------

-## generic_extract (gen 3 sciclone extracts)
+## generic_extract
-fully integrate extract script which can be used for datasets with any temporal type
+3rd generation fully integrate extract script which can be used for datasets with any temporal type
     - includes: year, year month, year day, temporally invariant

 ## merge
 merge scripts for use with gen 3 sciclone extract outputs
+- coming soon

+## data post
+postprocessing scripts for working with extract data

 - coming soon

 ## data prep
 scripts for processing data before running extracts